RMLio/rmlmapper-java/README.md

  --strict                            Enable strict mode.
 In strict mode, the
                                      mapper will fail on invalid IRIs instead of skipping them.
+ -b --base-IRI <arg>                 base IRI used to expand relative IRIs in
+                                     mapped terms.
+If not set and not in --strict mode, will default to the @base directive inside the provided mapping file.

 ```

 #### Accessing Web APIs with authentication